Report and Submit Dead Birds to Help DHEC Track West Nile Virus

 - Keep the bagged bird cool until it can be placed on ice or in a refrigerator.
 If you can not deliver the bird carcass to DHEC within 24-36 hours of collection, freeze it until you are able to deliver it or ship it.

-- Complete the DHEC Dead Bird Submission and Reporting Sheet for West Nile Virus (pdf) and submit it, along with the dead bird, to your local county environmental health department.
+- Complete the DHEC Dead Bird Submission and Reporting Sheet for West Nile Virus (pdf) and submit it, along with the dead bird, to your local county office.
 When you fill out the form:

 - Make sure to provide the physical location of the site where the bird was found – either an address or directions to the site, indicating distances from nearby intersections.
 If necessary, draw a map on the back of the form.
 We will not test a bird without clear information on where the bird was found.